Skip to main content.

 3. Run the project on the server and view the page in a browser.
 The page should show up, although it may take a little while to compile the JSP into a servlet and then execute.
 On subsequent loads, it should be faster.

 4. Make a small change to, say, the heading.
-Then, simply reload the web page.
+Then, simply reload the web page in the browser.
 You should see the change you made--without having to restart the server.

-6. Reload the JSP page and see the dynamic content.
+6. Reload the JSP page in your browser and see the dynamic content.
 Reload the page again--you should see the new current time.

 7. Create a new Date variable and display it.